Welcome to Cortland, NY!

 – NYS Business Council

 – Cortland County Guidance for Employers to Plan and Respond to Coronavirus 2019

 – Take Steps to Prevent the spread of COVID

-The Cortland County Business Development Corporation is now offering low-interest loans to micro and small businesses facing challenges brought on by the COVID-19 pandemic.
+The Cortland County Business Development Corporation continues to offer ow-interest loans to micro and small businesses facing challenges brought on by the COVID-19 pandemic.

-Approved by the BDC board of Directors today, loans from $10,000 to $25,000 will be offered to qualified companies needing immediate cash to support operations.
+The loans from $10,000 to $25,000 will be available to qualified companies needing immediate cash to support operations.
 The loans, offered at low interest with all fees waived, are not intended to replace federal or traditional banking assistance but to offer another alternative for local small businesses as they evaluate their best path forward.

 “We are working every day to provide information to our businesses that can help them through this, and this one more thing that we can do,” said BDC Executive Director Garry L. VanGorder.
 “Our traditional loan program has been a great resource over the years, and we are hopeful that this modification of it will be valuable in these difficult times, as well.
 The challenges to our small businesses are unprecedented.”

 - - Make sure all street and city names are spelled correctly.

 - - Make sure your address includes a city and state.